kitesi/music/README.md

     # you can set this variable outside of this function if you want to cache it, but that means the
     # completions won't be live 24/7.

+    # ~/Music can be replaced with your path to your music folder
     local SONGS_SUB_DIRS=$(basename -a ~/Music/*/ | sed 's/ /-/g' | awk '{print tolower($0)}')
     local cur_word="${COMP_WORDS[COMP_CWORD]}"
     local second_prev_word="${COMP_WORDS[COMP_CWORD - 2]}"